Consonance/consonance/container-admin/README.md

 ## Prereqs

 Install [docker-compose](https://docs.docker.com/compose/install/) on a Ubuntu 16.04+ VM and it's dependencies.
+Consonance has been tested with Docker 17.03.1-ce and Docker-compose 1.11.2

 **NOTE:** This project is fairly DIY, read all the directions below before running.